 420 stainless steel.
 Used in applications requiring exceptional chemical resistance (such as molding PVC resins), this steel is usually supplied in an annealed condition (15 to 25 Rc ) but can be hardened to 55 to 60 Rc.
 Its primary use is as steel for cores and cavities.

 AISI-SAE Tool Steel Grades

 |Defining property||AISI-SAE grade||Significant characteristics|

 |D||High carbon; high chromium|

 |Special purpose||L||Low alloy|

-While there are many grades of aluminum available for making molds, the most common, and most efficient to work with, is the aircraft-grade 7075 (T6).
+While many aluminum grades are available for making molds, the most common and most efficient to work with is the aircraft-grade 7075 (T6).
 This wrought aluminum alloy is produced by hot rolling cast aluminum to the desired thickness of the plate.
-The entire mold can be made of the same material (including cavity and core) and an anodizing process can be utilized to impart a surface hardness of up to 65 Rc for wear resistance.
+The entire mold can be made of the same material (including cavity and core), and an anodizing process can be utilized to impart a surface hardness of up to 65 Rc for wear resistance.